wp-plugins/my-google-books-library/readme.txt

 == Changelog ==

 = 1.0.1 =
-Fixed: Bug where shortcode appeared on top of page instead of where it was placed.
+* Fixed: Bug where shortcode appeared on top of page instead of where it was placed.

 = 1.0 =
 * The initial version of the plugin.

-== Changelog ==
+== Upgrade Notice ==

 = 1.0.1 =
 Fixes a bug where shortcode appears on top of page instead of where it was placed.